kennethormandy/normalize-opentype.css/README.md

 This library does the best it can with what it has.
 In order to use any of these optimisations, they must also be available in the font you are using.

 There are some potential stumbling blocks depending on where you are serving fonts from.
-For more details, see [Font-feature-settings’ five stages of grief, or introducing Normalize-OpenType.css](http://kennethormandy.com/journal/normalize-opentype-css).
+For more details, see [the introductory blog post](http://kennethormandy.com/journal/normalize-opentype-css).

 ## Getting started

 Normalize-OpenType.css aims to be as easy to use as its namesake: [get the latest version of the CSS file](https://raw.githubusercontent.com/kennethormandy/normalize-opentype.css/master/normalize-opentype.css) or use the package manager of your choice, include the CSS file, and you’re done.

+If it’s not that easy, please [open an issue](https://github.com/kennethormandy/normalize-opentype.css/issues).

 #### With npm